-Item Factor

-Stock of HQLA

-A. Level 1 Assets

-• Coins and banknotes;

-• Qualified balances with the CBB (including placements and reserves);

-• Debt securities/Sukuk issued by the CBB or the Government of Bahrain;

-• Debt securities/Sukuk issued governments of GCC member states and their central banks;

-• Debt securities/Sukuk that can be monetised and issued or guaranteed by sovereigns, central banks, PSEs, IMF, BIS, ECB, EC, or MDBs; 100%

-• Debt securities/Sukuk issued in local currency by sovereign or the country's central bank, where the liquidity risk arises or the banks home country - given a non-0 percent Risk-weight (RW); and

-• Debt securities/Sukuk issued in foreign currency by sovereign or central bank that does not exceed the value of the net cash outflow in the foreign

-currency caused by a stress scenario based on the bank's operations in the

-country where the liquidity risk arises from - given a non-0 percent RW.

-Total level 1 Assets

-B. Level 2 assets (maximum of 40 percent Of HQLA)

-1) Level 2A assets

-• Debt securities/Sukuk that can be issued and liquidated or guaranteed by sovereigns, central banks, PSEs, and qualified MDBs;

-Debt securities/Sukuk qualified for liquidation (including commercial 85%

-paper); and

-• Qualified covered bonds.

-2) Level 2B assets (maximum of 15 percent of HQLA)

-• Debt securities/Sukuk (including commercial paper) issued by qualified non-financial institutions; and 50%

-• Qualified common equity shares.

-Total level 2 Assets (1+2)

-Total value of stock of HQLA

-Cash Outflows •

-Retail Deposits

-Demand deposits and term deposits (maturity within 30 days):

-• Stable deposits; and 3%

-Less stable - retail deposits 10%
+Item Factor Stock of HQLA A. Level 1 Assets • Coins and banknotes; • Qualified balances with the CBB (including placements and reserves); • Sukuk issued by the CBB or the Government of Bahrain; • Sukuk issued governments of GCC member states and their central banks; • Sukuk that can be monetised and issued or guaranteed by sovereigns, central banks, PSEs, IMF, BIS, ECB, EC, or MDBs; 100% • Sukuk issued in local currency by sovereign or the country's central bank, where the liquidity risk arises or the banks home country - given a non-0 percent Risk-weight (RW); and 10070 • Sukuk issued in foreign currency by sovereign or central bank that does not exceed the value of the net cash outflow in the foreign currency caused by a stress scenario based on the bank's operations in the country where the liquidity risk arises from - given a non-0 percent RW.
+Total level 1 Assets B. Level 2 assets (maximum of 40 percent Of HQLA) 1) Level 2A assets • Sukuk that can be issued and liquidated or guaranteed by sovereigns, central banks, PSEs, and qualified MDBs; • Sukuk qualified for liquidation (including commercial paper); and 85% • Qualified covered bonds.
+2) Level 2B assets (maximum of 15 percent of HQLA) • Sukuk (including commercial paper) issued by qualified non-financial institutions; and 50% Qualified common equity shares Total level 2 Assets (1+2) Total value of stock of HQLA Cash Outflows Retail Mudaraba, Wakala and Reverse Murabaha Deposits Demand deposits and term deposits (maturity within 30 days): 3% Stable deposits; and Less stable - retail deposits 10%